yzhao062/pyod/README.rst

 * scipy>=0.19.1
 * scikit_learn>=0.19.1

 **Optional Dependencies (required for running examples and AutoEncoder)**\ :

 * keras (optional, required if calling AutoEncoder, other backend works)
 * matplotlib (optional, required for running examples)
 * tensorflow (optional, required if calling AutoEncoder, other backend works)

 **Known Issue 1**\ : PyOD depends on matplotlib, which would throw errors in conda virtual environment on mac OS.
-See reasons and solutions `here <https://github.com/yzhao062/Pyod/issues/6>`_.
+See reasons and solutions `issue6 <https://github.com/yzhao062/Pyod/issues/6>`_.

 **Known Issue 2**\ : PyOD builds on various packages, which most of them you should have already installed.
 If you are installing PyOD in a fresh state (virtualenv), downloading and installing the dependencies, e.g., TensorFlow, may take **3-5 mins**.

 **Known Issue 3**\ : If you are willing to run examples, matplotlib is required.
 PyOD does not list it as a required package for eliminating the dependency.
 Similarly, Keras and TensorFlow are listed as optional.
 However, they are both required if you want to use neural network based models, such as AutoEncoder.
-See reasons and solutions `here <https://github.com/yzhao062/Pyod/issues/19>`_
+See reasons and solutions `issue19a <https://github.com/yzhao062/Pyod/issues/19>`_

 ----